Inferno Movie – Travel to the Filming Locations

 • Topkapi Palace was a palace for the Ottoman Sultans for almost 400 years, now it is a museum and a major tourist attraction.

-• The Basilica Cistern is the largest of several hundred cisterns under Istanbul.
+• The Basilica Cistern is the largest of several hundred cisterns in Istanbul.
 Built in the 6th century the Basilica Cistern was used as a water filtration system for the Great Palace of Constantinople as well as many other buildings.
 It was later used to provide water to the Topkapi Palace.

 We’ve Been There!